caitlinhaaf/rnspotify-docs/README.md

   * [QR Code does not scan](#qr-code-does-not-scan)

 ## Updating to New Releases

+We'll be using `create-react-native-app` to quickly ramp up to creating a React Native application.

 You should only need to update the global installation of `create-react-native-app` very rarely, ideally never.